Paata Burchuladze: Musical career

 Born in Tbilisi, the capital of then-Soviet Georgia, he graduated from the Tbilisi State Conservatoire and continued his studies at the Bolshoi school.
 He made a student debut in Tbilisi in 1976 and then took part in several singing competitions, including at the Bolshoi in Moscow, where he sang in Boris Godunov.
 Early in his career, Burchuladze sang Leporello (Don Giovanni), Prince Gremin (Eugene Onegin), and King Rene (Iolanta) for the Tbilisi Opera House.
 Burchuladze was further trained in Milan from 1978 to 1981 and sang Banquo, Pagano (I Lombardi), Walter (Luisa Miller) and Zaccaria (Nabucco) at La Scala.

 During his career, which spanned more than three decades, Burchuladze made appearances across the world's leading opera houses.
 He debuted at the Covent Garden in 1984 as Ramfis (Aida) and then appeared as Don Basilio (The Barber of Seville), Khan Konchak (Prince Igor), Boris Godunov, and the Inquisitor (Fiery Angel).
 His United States debut was at Philadelphia, in 1987, as Boris.
 He also sang Basilio, Boris, and the Commendatore (Don Giovanni) at the Metropolitan.
-His other notable roles are Silva (Ernani), Fiesco (Simon Boccanegra), Philip II, Boito's Mefistofele, and Dosifey (Khovanshchina).
+His other notable roles are Silva (Ernani), Fiesco (Simon Boccanegra), Philip II (Don Carlo), Boito's Mefistofele, Dosifey (Khovanshchina) and Il Re (Aida).
 He also made several recordings.

 According to the musicologist Elizabeth Forbes, Burchuladze's "magnificent dark-toned voice and imposing stature are ideal for both the Russian repertory and Giuseppe Verdi's bass roles".
 He has also been described by classical music critics as acting "sly, gravelly", being "imposing", and "wonderfully menacing".
 Burchuladze announced he was leaving music to focus on his new political role in May 2016.